How to Break Down Walls for Interdisciplinary Creative Practice

 Back to menu

-Success in the art world is determined by the ability to use visual media to represent the moment, to challenge expectations and to create a defining style.
+Success in the art world is determined by the ability to use visual media to represent the moment, to challenge expectations and to create a defining, influential style.

 The great art movements of the past have all rejected established styles and accepted themes.
 Prints of post-impressionist or pop artists may adorn many homes today, but at the time of their creation, the artistic ability was called into question.
 The reaction was often negative because it went against conventional norms.

-Modern artists continue to deliver strong messages, political statements and depictions of our time.
+Famous modern artists continue to deliver strong, influential messages, political statements and depictions of our time.
 Those with a passion for art should be inspired to explore the themes portrayed by Cindy Sherman, Adrian Ghenie, Anselm Kiefer and Njideka Akunyili Crosby.
-You may feel a natural draw to the message or techniques employed by Luo Zhongli, Cecily Brown, Mark Bradford or Albert Oehlen.
+Or you may feel a natural draw to the message or techniques employed by Luo Zhongli, Cecily Brown, Mark Bradford or Albert Oehlen.

-Experiencing the art of others broadens knowledge and informs the continuous progression of art.
-For this reason, we encourage all students on our Art & Design courses to visit exhibitions as part of the learning process.
+Experiencing the art of others broadens knowledge and informs the continuous progression of influential art.
+For this reason, we encourage all students on our art & design courses to visit exhibitions as part of the learning process.

 Seeing paintings, photography, sculptures and installations first-hand provides a very different insight than viewing them on a screen or in a book.
 The scale, the technique and the detail are often lost in reproductions.
 Getting up close to art that resonates with you will impact on your work and will help you to develop your own unique style.